Exchange data with the AIMMS Cloud Platform¶

 In this context the ‘application database’ is the database from/to which the AIMMS project reads/writes data (not to be confused with the AIMMS PRO database where apps, users and configuration of the AIMMS PRO instance are stored).
 This database is a paid option for the AIMMS Cloud Platform service.

-We support three options for exchanging data between on-premise systems and AIMMS apps running on the AIMMS Cloud Platform.
-Each option has its application, no universal recommendation can be given.
+We support four options for exchanging data between on-premise systems and AIMMS apps running on the AIMMS Cloud Platform.

 Option 1: Via a connection with the Application Database¶

 Here the Application Database in the AIMMS Cloud Platform acts as decoupling connection point.
 On-premise systems can exchange data with this database (currently MySQL only), for example via syncing or via import or export components.
-AIMMS does not offer such components as there are many such components available both commercially and as open-source.
+AIMMS does not offer such components as there are many components available for that purpose, both commercially and as open-source.

 Figure 2 – Exchanging data via the application database in the AIMMS Cloud Platform